resire02/capstone48_intro_to_microcontrollers/deliverables/3_lab-2/lab/Lab-2.md

 ## Working with the Digital Addressable LEDs

-The Curiosity Nano Explorer Board features eight WS2812B RGB LEDs, manufactured by Luckilight, which are serially addressable and mapped to pin PC3 on the Curiosity Nano Evaluation Kit.
+The Curiosity Nano Explorer Board features eight WS2812B RGB LEDs, which are serially addressable and mapped to pin PC3 on the Curiosity Nano Evaluation Kit.
 These LEDs each have independent addresses and are known for their vibrant colors.

 ![WS2812B RGB LEDs](images/WS2812B_RGB_1.jpg)